estelita24601/final-project-5001/README.md

 * click the "save changes" button to finish editing the task and be brought back to the main view with all tasks

+NOTE: please click at a normal speed, I haven't been able to fix a bug that occurs with rapid consecutive clicks on the same button/checkbox.

 ## Installation Instructions

 * download flask: ```pip install flask```